 Earth School from TedEd introduces your child to a month of daily adventures – or Quests – that will help you understand and celebrate the natural world, while learning about how dependent we are on our planet.

-Now more than ever, we need to protect, nurture and care for Earth – so join in to learn something amazing every weekday between Earth Day (April 22nd) and World Environment Day (June 5th).
-Each week features a theme – from the ‘stuff’ we have and how it’s made to the nature around us and the nature of change.
+Now more than ever, we need to protect, nurture and care for Earth.
+The weeks are themed, from the ‘stuff’ we have and how it’s made to the nature around us and the nature of change.